 Cast: Al Pacino.
 Russell Crowe.
 Christopher Plummer.
 Diane Venora.
 Philip Baker Hall.
 Lindsay Crouse.
 Colm Feore.
 Michael Gambon.
 Rip Torn.
 Debi Mazar.
 Bruce McGill.
 Stephen Tobolowsky.
 Gena Gershon.
 Wings Hauser.
 Cliff Curtis.

 At a June 2000 journalism conference in New York City, 60 Minutes producer Don Hewitt said the following:

 When a journalist who professes to be dedicated to the truth, the whole truth and nothing but the truth conspires with a screenwriter to concoct a movie about himself that portrays him, by name, saying things he never said and doing things he never did, that is not a journalist I would allow within a hundred miles of a newsroom.

 Lowell Bergman had left 60 Minutes the year before, upon the expiration of his contract.

 “The Insider Movie” endnotes

 The Insider won four Los Angeles Film Critics Association Awards: Best Picture, Actor (Russell Crowe), Supporting Actor (Christopher Plummer), and Cinematography.

 Both Russell Crowe and Christopher Plummer were also the choices of the National Society of Film Critics.

 Al Pacino and Russell Crowe The Insider movie images: Touchstone Pictures | Walt Disney Enterprises.

-“The Insider Movie (1999) Review: Corporate Greed & Simplistic Storytelling Are Undeniably Bad” last updated in March 2021.
+“The Insider Movie: Corporate Greed & Simplistic Storytelling Combo” last updated in September 2021.